followmyutopia/devextreme-documentation/concepts/40 SPA Framework/1 Views and Layouts/43 Defer View Content Rendering.md

 		};
 	};

-The content enclosed into the **DeferRendering** widget is shown when the jQuery.Promise object assigned to the widget's [renderWhen](/Documentation/ApiReference/UI_Widgets/dxDeferRendering/Configuration/#renderWhen) option is resolved.
+The content enclosed into the **DeferRendering** widget is shown when the Promise object assigned to the widget's [renderWhen](/Documentation/ApiReference/UI_Widgets/dxDeferRendering/Configuration/#renderWhen) option is resolved.
 While waiting for the moment when the deferred content is allowed to be rendered, you can show a loading indicator.
 For this purpose, set the widget's [showLoadIndicator](/Documentation/ApiReference/UI_Widgets/dxDeferRendering/Configuration/#showLoadIndicator) option to **true**.

 To specify the animation to be used when showing the deferred content enclosed to the **DeferRendering** widget, use the widget's [animation](/Documentation/ApiReference/UI_Widgets/dxDeferRendering/Configuration/#animation) option.